Arnold Horween: Coaching career at Harvard

 Horween returned to Harvard as the school's head football coach from 1925 to 1930, compiling a record of 21–17–3.
 The New York Sun reported: The boys are for him unreservedly.
 It is no, secret, however, that Horween's appointment didn't please the Beacon Street–Park Avenue element among the grads.
 The clique that supported the old regime would prefer to see a Cabot or a Wendell, we use the names as symbols, in the saddle...

 Charlie Devens, who later played baseball for the New York Yankees, played football under Horween at Harvard.
 He recalled that anti-Semitic posters aimed at Coach Horween were displayed at a game in Ann Arbor, Michigan.

 Horween married Marion Eisendrath in November 1928.
 The couple had a long engagement, as they had agreed to postpone the wedding until the Harvard football team defeated Yale.
 The requisite victory took place on Saturday, November 24, and the wedding on the following Thursday.
 He resigned following the 1930 season.

 Horween Leather Company

 After retiring from football, Horween returned to Chicago in 1930, and he and his brother inherited the family leather tannery business, Horween Leather Company, which had been founded by their father in Chicago in 1905.
-He operated the business, a successful company that supplied (and still supplies) the leather for Wilson's NFL official football, from 1949–84.
+He operated the business, a successful company that supplied (and still supplies) the leather for Wilson's NFL official football, from 1949 to 1984.

 In 1945, he coached the football team of his former high school, Francis Parker.

 In 1952, he was vice president of the Chicago Symphony Orchestra.
 He also served as a trustee of the Chicago Symphony, and on the Harvard University board of overseers.